suredream/geonex-doc/docs/core-api.md

-# Geonex-core Restful APIs Document
+# GeoNEX-core Restful APIs Document
 1. Start Runner
   **Name**: Start RealTime Runner
   **Description**: This api is used to start a real-timer runner in GEONEX dash